-- Predictive consumer engagement: AI will become better at working in combination with marketing automation to use “predicted behavior to segment, trigger custom buyers journeys, personalize messages, and more.”
+- Predictive User engagement: AI will become better at working in combination with marketing automation to use “predicted behavior to segment, trigger customized customer journey, personalize messages, and more.”

 - Day-parting: AI will allow for more effective deciphering of not only the right message to send to engage customers, but also the ideal time to do so.

 The key takeaway is that particularly with advancements in AI, marketing automation solutions will only become more crucial for marketers to adopt.
 Notably, there is still considerable resistance to embracing marketing automation, with only 51% of companies currently using marketing automation.

 If you want to become an industry leading company, you need to use industry leading tools.
 Don’t be the 49% of companies who fall behind because they fail to realize the power of marketing automation combined with AI.